 The part of the work programme giving the basic data for a call for proposals (e.g. topics covered, budget, deadline etc).
-It is posted as a separate document on the CORDIS and Participant Portal web pages devoted to a particular call.
+It is posted as a separate document on the Participant Portal web-site devoted to a particular call.